9 tips for preventing water damage at your business

 To prevent pipes from freezing, you’ll want to keep an eye on your business’s thermostat.
 Make sure the thermostat is never set lower than 50 degrees – even on weekends or when the building is vacant.
 Avoid significant changes between nighttime and daytime temperatures, which increases the risk of your pipes freezing.
-In addition, be sure to regularly replace batteries in thermostats to ensure they’re operating correctly.
+Be sure to regularly replace batteries in thermostats to ensure they’re operating correctly.

-Fallen leaves and other debris in gutters and downspouts can lead to water damage to the exterior and interior walls of a building.
+Fallen leaves and other debris in gutters and downspouts can lead to water damage of the exterior and interior walls in a building.
 Regularly inspect your business’s gutters, downspouts, and drainage system, and remove any debris or buildup.
-Have gutters professionally cleaned on a regular basis to ensure water is draining properly and away from the building.
+Have gutters professionally cleaned on a regular basis to keep water draining properly and away from the building.

 Snow and ice accumulation on your business’s roof can result in weakened roofing materials and create “ice dams,” which prevent melted ice and snow from properly draining.
 Regularly remove snow and ice from your business’s roof to prevent structural damage.
 Know your roof’s load-bearing capacity, and periodically check to ensure that snow and ice aren’t accumulating beyond its weight limits.

 If a pipe breaks, you’ll need to act quickly.
 That means you should know the location of the main shut-off valve for your building’s water supply.
-Shutting off the main valve will temporarily cut the flow of water to the building, preventing flooding until you are able to fix the problem.
+Shutting off the main valve will temporarily cut the flow of water to the building, preventing flooding until you can fix the problem.

 Knowing the value of items in your building will help you replace them in the event they’re damaged by a water-related incident.
-If there’s a risk of flooding, move valuable items from the floor of your business – as long as you don’t put yourself at risk.
+If there’s a risk of flooding, move valuable items from the floor of your business – as long as you don’t put yourself at risk while doing so.
 If flooding does occur, you’ll need to ensure that the building has been safely evacuated and that all employees and customers are able to get to higher ground as soon as possible.